eelectron/pizza/README.md

 ## Personal Touch
 - I chose to implement the functionality of sending email to user .
 - I included the setting for gmail in settings.py file .
+Values are stored in environment variables
 - Once the order is confirmed , a email is sent to user showing their purchased item and total cost .
 - The message is formated in html .